Price Experimentation and Interference: Revenue Management Setting

 \section{Revenue Management Setting}

-We examine a traditional revenue management scenario involving monopoly pricing.
+In this section we examine a traditional revenue management setting with monopoly pricing.
 A firm or platform offers products that, at least based on observable characteristics, are deemed homogeneous and are thus priced uniformly.
-The firm faces an unknown to them demand function given by $D(p)$ as a function of the price $p$.
+The firm faces an (unknown to them) demand function given by $D(p)$ as a function of the price $p$.
 The firm has a constant marginal production cost, $c\geq 0$.
 We make the following assumption that is kept throughout the paper and will imply Assumption \ref{as:metric} for the performance metrics we study.

 \begin{assumption} The function $D(p)$ is differentiable and $D'(p)<0$, for all $p\in\mathbb{R}_+$. \end{assumption} At this level of abstraction, the demand function can describe a scenario with either an infinite supply or a limited supply, where a rationing mechanism determines the consumption.
-In a large limit model, even with supply constraints we expect the demand function to be differentiable.
+In the limit of a large market, even with supply constraints, we expect the demand function to be differentiable.

-To provide a concrete example with infinite supply, the demand function can be understood as the fraction among a large population of customers buying the product at a given price.
-That is, $D(p)=\lim_{n\to\infty}\frac{1}{n}\sum_{i=1}^n x_i(p)$ almost surely, where $\{x_i(p): i=1,...,n\}$ are i.i.d. random variables equal to one if customer $i$ buys the product at a given price $p$, and zero otherwise.
+To provide a concrete example of a limiting regime with infinite supply, the demand function can be understood as the fraction among a large population of customers buying the product at a given price.
+That is, suppose $x_i(p) \in \{0,1\}, i = 1, 2, \ldots$ are i.i.d.~Bernoulli random variables with mean $0 \leq D(p) \leq 1$; we interpret $x_i(p)$ as the purchasing decision of customer $i$ at price $p$.
+Then trivially by the law of large numbers $D(p)=\lim_{n\to\infty}\frac{1}{n}\sum_{i=1}^n x_i(p)$.